djhmateer/hugo-quickstart/content/posts/44 heineken.md

 SafLager W-34/70 (SafLager S-23) yeast

-Ferment at 13 degrees (lower end of range for more traditional lager character)

 Am fermenting both batches at 14 degrees in fridge.
 Lows are 8 degrees at night, but with fermentation and in a garage, I'm thinking this will be fine without the heater plugged in.

 2 weeks - finsihed fermenting, and I took it to LBH.
 Carbed it up and it was good!
 Look reasonable too

-Condition for 10 more days and had to take out of fridge to make room for more lager
+Condition for 10 more days at 3 degrees and had to take out of fridge to make room for more lager to ferment.

+Next time I need to put straight into kegs and purge, as there is a possibility I got oxygen sucked into the fermenting bucket when taking out the fridge.